JazibEqbal/Kubernetes/Methodlogy.md

 Resource (applied at ns level), requests and limits helps us to fairly devide resources such as CPU, memory, storage as per configuration so that a single application or namespace doesn't consume all of resorce.
 Request is like minimum resource needed and limit as maximum.

+Probes are periodic health checks performed by kubernetes to determins the status of a container.
+Types of probes: Startup, Liveness and Readiness --> avoids traffic to go into unhealthy pods and restarts pods as per configuration.